troy227/Webblocker/README.md

-This is a Website Blocker which was made in Python.
+This is a Website Blocker which was made in Python

 This script modifies the "hosts" file in System32 to block websites.